Harvard-ATG/lts-iiif-ingest-service/README.md

 $ twine upload dist/IIIFingest-{VERSION}*
 ```

+If you are using an API key with PyPi, your username is `__token__`.
+You can create a `$HOME/.pypirc` file to avoid needing to copy & paste that token ([see docs](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#create-an-account)).

 ### Managing auth credentials

 There are two types of auth credentials that need to be managed: